timoh6/timoh6.github.com/_posts/2013-11-26-Aggressive-password-stretching.md

 Proper password hashing is clearly not enough to make sure the password hashes are not weak.
 The other half of the job is a good password policy.

-No algorithm or setting will save passwords like "_password_" or "_12345_" etc. This is why we need to make sure the user's password will initially contain enough entropy itself.
+No algorithm or setting will save passwords like "password" or "12345" etc. This is why we need to make sure the user's password will initially contain enough entropy itself.

 _Password policy_ is a difficult topic and would require its own post, but we can summarize it by a recommendation: _Use a good program to tell if the password is considered to be strong enough.
 Reject if not._